-Abstract.
-Hidden Markov models have been found very useful for a wide range of applications in machine learning.
-The wavelet transform arises as a new tool for signal and image analysis, with a special emphasis on nonlinearities and nonstationarities.
-Learning models for wavelet coefficients have been mainly based on fixed-length sequences, but many real applications require to model variable-length, very long or real-time sequences.
-In this paper, we propose a novel learning architecture for sequences analyzed on a short-term basis, but not assuming stationarity within each frame.
+Hidden Markov models have been found very useful for a wide range of applications in artificial intelligence.
+The wavelet transform arises as a new tool for signal and image analysis, with a special emphasis on non-linearities and nonstationarities.
+However, learning models for wavelet coefficients have been mainly based on fixed-length sequences.
+We propose a novel learning architecture for sequences analyzed on a short-term basis, but not assuming stationarity within each frame.
 Long-term dependencies are modeled with a hidden Markov model which, in each internal state, deals with the local dynamics in the wavelet domain using a hidden Markov tree.
 The training algorithms for all the parameters in the composite model are developed using the expectation-maximization framework.
 This novel learning architecture can be useful for a wide range of applications.
 We detail experiments with real data for speech recognition.
 In the results, recognition rates were better than the state of the art technologies for this task.

-Key words: Sequence Learning, EM Algorithm, Hidden Markov Models, Hidden Markov Trees, Wavelets, Speech Recognition.
+Keywords: Sequence Learning, EM Algorithm, Hidden Markov Models, Hidden Markov Trees, Wavelets, Speech Recognition.